 The United Nations Office on Drugs and Crime was established in 1977 and is a global leader in the fight against illicit drugs and international crime.
 The office assists member states in their struggle against illicit drugs, crime, and terrorism by helping build capacity, conducting research and analytical work, and assisting in the ratification and implementation of relevant international treaties and domestic legislation related to drugs, crime, and terrorism.

 For more information, see unodc.org.

-The UN Refugee Agency (UNHCR) is mandated to lead and coordinate international action to protect refugees and resolve refugee problems worldwide.
+The United Nations Office of the High Commissioner for Refugees (UNHCR) is mandated to lead and coordinate international action to protect refugees and resolve refugee problems worldwide.
 Its primary purpose is to safeguard the rights and well-being of refugees.
 UNHCR also collects and disseminates statistics on refugees.

 For more information, see unhcr.org.

 The Upsalla Conflict Data Program has collected information on armed violence since 1946 and is one of the most accurate and well used data sources on global armed conflicts.
 Its definition of armed conflict is becoming a standard in how conflicts are systematically defined and studied.
 In addition to data collection on armed violence, its researchers conduct theoretically and empirically based analyses of the causes, escalation, spread, prevention, and resolution of armed conflict.